badbsallyy/NEXAH-CODEX/SYSTEM 1: 🔷 MATHEMATICA – Primes, Symbolics, Proof Structures/Prime-Grid-Visualization/Visual Gallery.md

 This visual gallery presents **symbolic-analytical representations of prime number resonance** across spiral, radial, logarithmic, and modular geometries.
 Each image transforms number-theoretical structures into **field topologies**, revealing the hidden order behind prime distribution.

-The gallery belongs to the module `PRIME-GRID-VISUALS` and integrates with System 1’s analytical modules and System X’s harmonic synthesis layers.

-All images are located in the `/visuals/` directory.
+All images are stored in the `/visuals/` directory of the `PRIME-GRID-VISUALS` module.

 ---